Hardware-Accelerated Ray Tracing for Discrete and Continuous Collision Detection on GPUs

 \subsection{Continuous Collision Detection Evaluation}

-For CCD, we benchmarked our piecewise-linear and quadratic B-spline sphere swept volume RT-CCD against discretized mesh pose trajectories checked with our Two-Way RT-DCD and cuRobo, the only other GPU-based library implementing CCD.
+For CCD, we benchmarked our piecewise-linear and quadratic B-spline sphere swept volume RT-CCD against discretized mesh pose trajectories checked with our two-way RT-DCD and cuRobo, the only other GPU-based library implementing CCD.
 Due to cuRobo's sphere-based CA-style algorithm, its swept volumes are identical to our piecewise linear curves.
 Table~\ref{table: acc} shows detection accuracy results, and Fig.~\ref{fig: curve result} shows speed for different trajectory batch sizes and trajectory control points.
 We again omit our cubic B-spline results (see Sec.~\ref{sec: AccMea}).
-Our piecewise-linear and discretized methods outpaced cuRobo across the board, with discretization being the fastest on dense scenes at the cost of recall rate.
-Quadratic B-splines had the best accuracy at slower speeds, but was still faster than cuRobo at most batch sizes.
+Our piecewise-linear and discretized methods outpaced cuRobo on all except large batch sizes on simple scenes, with discretization being the fastest on dense scenes at the cost of recall rate.
+Quadratic B-splines had the best accuracy at slower speeds, but were still faster than cuRobo at most batch sizes for medium/dense scenes.